Alegres/awstraining-serverless-hands-on/README.md

 Our infrastructure in AWS will be built using **CDK:**
 * AWS CDK is an **infrastructure-as-code framework** that lets you define cloud resources using familiar programming languages like TypeScript, Python, or Java instead of YAML/JSON templates.
 * It synthesizes your code into CloudFormation templates and deploys them, providing strong modularity, reuse, and higher-level abstractions called Constructs to simplify complex AWS architectures.
+* In our training, we will write infrastructure code in Python (and our Lambda code as well).

 We will call **Amazon Bedrock** (an AI model), to get good recommendations on the feedback we have provided:
 * Amazon Bedrock is a fully managed service for building generative AI applications using foundation models from AWS and third-party providers (e.g., Anthropic, Meta, Mistral, Amazon).